zopefoundation/ZConfig/doc/zconfig.rst

   an existing file, the corresponding ``file:`` URL is returned.
-  Otherwise *url-or-path* is checked for sanity: if it does not have a schema, :exc:`ValueError` is raised, and if it does have a fragment identifier, :exc:`ConfigurationError` is raised.
+  Otherwise *url-or-path* is checked for sanity: if it does not have a schema, :exc:`ValueError` is raised, and if it does have a fragment identifier, :exc:`~.ConfigurationError` is raised.

   This uses :meth:`isPath` to determine whether *url-or-path*